Data-Driven Control for Linear Discrete-Time Delay Systems: Numerical Example: Unstable Batch Reactor

-The input to the system is generated using a zero-order hold (ZOH) with a sampling time of $50$ [ms].
+The input to the system is generated using a zero-order hold (ZOH) with a sampling time of $10$ [ms].
 This sampling time is taken as the base time.
-Additionally, a constant input delay $h_2=3$ ($150$ [ms]) is introduced in the system \eqref{Eq:ExmSys}.
+Additionally, a constant input delay $h_2=3$ ($30$ [ms]) is introduced in the system \eqref{Eq:ExmSys}.
+Furthermore, we assume a maximum delay length of $\bar{h}=8$.
+We consider that the plant has been in operation for a certain time using the PI-control given in~\cite{Walsh2001}.
+In the context of the present paper, it is assumed that this controller implementation is based on expertise rather than on a model.
+Furthermore, the plant operation point is assumed known and corresponds to